-COVID-19 is unlike anything we have seen before, its effect on society and our future is growing exponentially.
-Businesses are facing many difficult decisions in the weeks and months ahead.
+COVID-19 was unlike anything we have seen before, its effect on society and our future was enormous.
+Businesses faced many difficult decisions in the weeks, months, and years during the pandemic.
 When you take a step back and examine the impact of COVID-19 from a wider lens, you will notice that we have faced similar periods of uncertainty before.
 Most recently, events like 9/11 and the financial crisis of 2008, sent the economy into uncharted territories and caused disruptions to many businesses, both small and large.

-Does your organization have the right split between short term and long-term incentives?
-If you are deferring a percentage of compensation into LTIP, do the deferral rates make sense and should they be adjusted to reflect the current economic environment.
-Consider modelling out different deferral rates and what impact that may have on cash awards vs. LTIP.
+Does your organization have the right split between short-term and long-term incentives?
+If you are deferring a percentage of compensation into LTIP, do the deferral rates make sense and should they be adjusted to reflect the current economic environment?
+Consider modeling out different deferral rates and what impact that may have on cash awards vs. LTIP.

 Reassess Share Ownership Requirements

 With depressed share prices, employees with a share ownership requirement are under pressure to ensure they hold enough equity.
 This is a good time to review those requirements and extend grace periods considering COVID-19.